Aidar5/nattoeng/docs/source/book/01_intro/virtualenv.rst

     Installing pip...............done.
     (pyneng)$

 The name of the virtual environment is shown in brackets before the standard invitation.
-That means you’re inside it. В virtualenvwrapper по
-Tab работает автодополнение имени виртуального окружения. Это особенно удобно в тех случаях, когда виртуальных окружений много. Теперь в том каталоге, который был указан в переменной окружения WORKON_HOME, создан каталог pyneng:
+That means you’re inside it.
+Virtualenvwrapper uses Tab to autocomplete name of the virtual environment.
+This is particularly useful when there are many virtual environments.
+Now the “pyneng” directory was created in the directory specified in the environment variable WORKON_HOME:

 ::